Traditional politics to invite people’s wrath: Imran

 Marriyum, listing Imran as a ‘vote chor ‘(vote thief), said the PTI chief should have at least saved the grace of his own victory speech in which he had stated that he or his party would not have any objection to recount.

-“But the champion of lies and U-turns proved good to his reputation on the promise as well, as he had objected to the vote recount in NA-131,” she added.
+“But the champion of lies and U-turns proved good to his reputation on the promise as well, as his own had objected to the vote recount in NA-131,” she added.

 Marriyum said the people’s mandate was robbed on July 25 through carefully crafted techniques but those irregularities had been exposed.
 They would further be exposed in detail in the white paper to be issued by the PML-N soon, she added.